johnrsibert/JonzPandemic/index.md

 ###### Current Prevalence
 ![Prevalence Distribution](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/recent_prevalence_histo_pop.png)
 Cases per 1000 people averaged over the most recent two weeks in regions with more than 500,000 people.
 Average prevalence  ranges from less than 0.03 to greater than 0.3 cases per 1000 people, a range of one order of magnitude.
 The vertical red line represents the fifth percentile of the distribution.
-Prevalence estimates in places to the left of the red line is lower than estimates in 95% of all other places.
+Prevalence estimates to the left of the red line are lower than estimates in 95% of all other places.
 In other words, places to the left of the red line are doing much better than the majority of other places.

-In early May of 2021, the lowest numbers of cases per 1000 people are in Orange County CA (OrCA), Vancouver Island BC (VIBC), Los Angeles County CA (LACA, mot populous county in the USA), San Francisco CA (SFCA), Riverside County CA (RiCA), Ventura County CA (VeCA), and Santa Barbara CA (SBCA).
+In late May of 2010 the places to the left of the red line seem to be changing rapidly.
+Nevertheless Vancouver Island BC and several counties in California are regulars in the lowest 5%.
-Theses ranking are more clearly expressed in the following table.
-You are more likely to encounter a person infected with Covid-19 in Michigan than in California.
+The ranking is more clearly expressed in the following table.
+You are less likely to encounter a person infected with Covid-19 in California than in other states.

 <!---
-DescribeResult(nobs=138, minmax=(0.016526796499235635, 0.3491101508461236), mean=0.12760583578255028, variance=0.004720015765138381, skewness=1.0443477140993667, kurtosis=1.0180367530025745)
+DescribeResult
 --->

 #### Top and bottom of the range